The Clear Edge

 • Pipeline below 2x target: Future revenue risk

-If any number is flagged, schedule time this week to investigate and address.
-Don’t wait until it becomes a crisis.
+If any number is flagged, schedule time this week to investigate and fix it instead of waiting for it to turn into a crisis.

-One coach tracked her Five Numbers every Monday at 9 am.
-Week 7, she noticed the pipeline had dropped from $84K to $51K over 3 weeks (below her 2x target of $60K).
+One coach tracked her Five Numbers every Monday at 9 am and, in Week 7, noticed the pipeline had fallen from $84K to $51K over 3 weeks—below her 2× target of $60K.

-She immediately scheduled 5 sales calls that week and added $18K to the pipeline by Friday.
-Without the weekly check-in, she would’ve discovered the problem 4-6 weeks later when revenue actually dropped.
+She immediately booked 5 sales calls that week and added $18K to the pipeline by Friday; without that weekly check-in, she would have noticed the issue 4–6 weeks later, only after revenue dropped.

-Result from Weekly Updates: Real-time financial visibility, early problem detection, and data-backed decision making instead of guessing.
+Result from weekly updates: you get real-time financial visibility, early problem detection, and decisions driven by data instead of guesswork.

 Jan 8, 2025 | $48,000 | 38% | $54,000 | 3.8 months | $96,000